smahati/criticality-plugin-java/readme.md

 * https://cap.cloud.sap/docs/java/cds-data

 ## Install the handler to the local Maven repo
 In order to consume the new plugin from e.g. the Incidents App you need to install it to the local Maven repo.
+The `source:jar` goal adds the source code to the jar as well.
+You might need it for debugging. 😈

 ```
 mvn source:jar install
 ```